 This course is an introduction to the world of engineering.
 It also is an orientation for students who have an interest in engineering but know little about the various disciplines or functional areas.
 Simple application problems in mechanics, thermal and electrical sciences, and fluids are examined to give students an appreciation for these subjects.
 There also is an introduction to the personal computer in engineering work.
-Prerequisite: MATH 94.
-(SFCC)
+Prerequisite: MATH 90 at SFCC or MATH 71 at SCC with a grade of 2.0 or better.
+(SFCC, SCC)